kvsankar/chandrayaan3/README.md

 ### Animation

-The animation is primarily handled using D3 JS.
+The animation is primarily handled using D3 JS and THREE JS.
 Planetary orbits are rendered as ellipses based on orbital elements.
 Spacecraft orbits are rendered using line segments using position data.